SC-Networks/evalanche-soap-api-connector/docs/container.md

 ##### CONTAINER

-Retrieve the details of a Container
+Retrieve the details of a container

 ```
 getDetailById(int <container-id>): HashMap
 ```

-Update a Container
+Update a container

 ```
 update(int <container-id>, HashMap <hash-map>): ResourceInformation
 ```

-Moves a container to a folder
+Move a container to a folder

 ```